Luca Vildoza: Milwaukee Bucks (2022)

 On May 6, 2021, Vildoza signed with the New York Knicks, but was waived on October 3 after playing two 2021 NBA Summer League games.
 On October 5, Vildoza announced that he had undergone surgery on his right foot.

 On April 6, 2022, Vildoza was signed by the Milwaukee Bucks to a reported two-year contract.

-On April 22, 2022, Vildoza made his NBA debut in game three of a first-round playoff series against the Chicago Bulls.
+On April 22, Vildoza made his NBA debut in game three of a first-round playoff series against the Chicago Bulls.
 Vildoza was subbed in during the fourth quarter at the 8:02 mark.
 Vildoza made a three-point shot, grabbed a rebound, recorded two assists, and recorded two steals as the Bucks won 111–81.
 On July 5, he was waived by the Bucks.
-On July 9, the Bucks re-signed him to an Exhibit 10 contract.
+On July 9, the Bucks re-signed Vildoza to an Exhibit 10 contract.

 Crvena zvezda (2022–2023)

 On October 14, 2022, Vildoza was signed by Crvena zvezda mts of the Adriatic League and the EuroLeague to a reported two-year contract.
 At the end of the month, he received the ABA League Player of the Month Award.
 In 29 EuroLeague games (24 starts), he averaged 12.6 points, 2.5 rebounds, 3.9 assists, 1.4 steals and 2.6 turnovers, playing around 24 minutes per contest.